 The American School Foundation of Guadalajara (ASFG) is a co-educational day school offering an international education program for 1500 students from Pre-K through 12th grade.
 The campus covers 2.6 hectares (6.5 acres) on an urban site in a rapidly growing city, with developments and high rise buildings growing around it.

 The design is a six-story building at the edge of the campus that includes classrooms for grades 9-12, a library for middle and high school school students, common spaces on every floor for small group gathering, a kitchen and cafeteria, and administration.
 Each floor has open air corridors, and the roof is accessible garden space.
-The building is seeking LEED certification.
+The building is LEED Gold certified.

 Honors and Awards

 American School & University’s Architectural Portfolio - Special Citation (2022)

 AIA National Education Facility Design Awards - Merit Award (2023)

 |Type||New High School (Phase 1 of master plan)|